 Once a family's housing choice voucher term (including any extensions) expires, the family is no longer eligible to search for housing under the program.
-If the family still wishes to receive assistance, the VHA may require that the family reapply or may place the family on the waiting list with a new application date but without requiring reapplication.
+If the family still wishes to receive assistance, the PHA-VHA may require that the family reapply, or capply or may place the family on the waiting list with a new application date but without requiring reapplication.
 Such a family does not become ineligible for the program on the grounds that it was unable to locate a unit before the voucher expired [HCV GB p.
 8-13].

-If an applicant family's voucher term or extension expires before the VHA has approved a tenancy, the VHA will require the family to reapply for assistance.
+If an applicant family's voucher term or extension expires before the PHA-VHA has approved a tenancy, the PHA-VHA will require the family to reapply for assistance.

-The VHA will notify the family in writing that the voucher term has expired and that the family must reapply when the waiting list is open to be placed on the waiting list.
+Within 10 business days after the expiration of the voucher term or any extension, t{T} he PHA-VHA will notify the family in writing that the voucher term has expired and that the family must reapply when the waiting list is open in order toto be placed on the waiting list.